animatedmax/spring-data-geode/src/main/markdown/index.md

 and `subscription-redundancy`. `subscription-redundancy` is used to control how many copies of the subscription queue should be maintained by the servers in the cluster.
-If redundancy is greater than one, and the “primary” subscription queue (that is, the server) goes down, then a “secondary” subscription queue takes over, keeping the client from missing events in a HA scenario.
+If redundancy is greater than one, and the "primary" subscription queue (that is, the server) goes down, then a "secondary" subscription queue takes over, keeping the client from missing events in a HA scenario.

 </div>